 - 1 cup Gruyère cave-aged or traditional

 - Prep the leeks by removing most of the green tops and slicing them into thin slices.
-Use a mandoline and slice five (5) large sweet Vidalia onions, set one sliced onion aside to use for the baguettes and for finishing the soup.
+Use a mandoline and slice five (5) sizeable sweet Vidalia onions.
+Set one sliced onion aside to use for the baguettes and for finishing the soup.
 Peel 3 large cloves of garlic and mince.

 - Remove the lid from the Instant Pot and press the Sauté function and add a tablespoon of unsalted butter.
 When the butter is melted, add the leeks and minced garlic.
 Add a pinch of each coarse sea salt and freshly cracked black peppercorns.
 Continue to sauté until the leeks are slightly translucent and softened.
 Use a slotted spoon to remove the leeks and garlic, place them into a large mixing bowl.

-- Add two more tablespoons of unsalted butter, and when the butter has melted add the four large sliced sweet onions and continue to sauté until the onions are browned and caramelized about 35 minutes.
-Using a slotted spoon transfer the caramelized onions into the bowl with the leeks and garlic.
+- Add two more tablespoons of unsalted butter.
+When the butter has melted, add the four large sliced sweet onions and continue to sauté until the onions are browned and caramelized for about 35 minutes.
+Using a slotted spoon, transfer the caramelized onions into the bowl with the leeks and garlic.

-- Add three tablespoons of butter into the Instant Pot and continue to use the Sauté setting, when the butter has melted use a whisk and add the three tablespoons of flour.
-Continue to whisk until the roux is a slightly darker than a blond color, about 12 minutes.
-Add a tablespoon of coarse sea salt, and a half tablespoon of freshly cracked peppercorns, little by little begin adding the red wine to the roux and continue to whisk until the mixture is smooth, keep adding wine until the mixture is thin without any clumps.
+- Add three tablespoons of butter into the Instant Pot and continue to use the Sauté setting.
+When the butter has melted, use a whisk and add the three tablespoons of flour.
+Continue to whisk until the roux is slightly darker than a blond color, about 12 minutes.
+Add a tablespoon of coarse sea salt and a half tablespoon of freshly cracked peppercorns, little by little, begin adding the red wine to the roux, and continue to whisk until the mixture is smooth.
+Keep adding wine until the mixture is thin without any clumps.
 Add the remaining wine and begin to pour in the beef stock.
 Add the caramelized onions, leeks, and minced garlic to the mixture.